 Ms. Miranda also counsels suppliers regarding compliance with consumer protection laws and developed a multistate compliance program for the sales and marketing activities of a competitive supplier of electricity and natural gas operating throughout the Northeast.
 In developing this marketing program, Ms. Miranda recommended the implementation of changes to the sales process, prepared manuals for sales representatives and managers, and developed sales agreements, forms and sales presentation outlines for use by sales representatives.
 Once the marketing compliance portion of the program was completed, she developed a compliance program for ongoing consumer protection, reporting, billing and collections.

-Ms. Miranda also represents clients in developing and negotiating electricity, natural gas, and renewable energy credit purchase and sale agreements for multiple locations throughout the United States.
+Ms. Miranda also represents clients in developing and negotiating electricity, natural gas, and renewable energy credit purchase and sale agreements throughout the United States.

 Ms. Miranda represents clients in regulatory proceedings, helping them obtain long-term contracts for the sale of natural gas capacity.
 She also assists clients in telecommunication facility siting proceedings, and she has assisted the nation’s leading wireless telecommunications provider with obtaining all necessary approvals to install wireless facilities throughout Connecticut.
 She also has represented clients in evaluating the purchase of a regulated water company.

-Ms. Miranda has been listed in The Best Lawyers in America© in the area of Environmental Law since 2013 and as Hartford Lawyer of the Year in the area of Environmental Law for 2016 (Copyright 2016 by Woodward/White, Inc., Aiken, SC).
-She was listed in Connecticut Super Lawyers® in the area of Utilities for 2015 and 2016 (Super Lawyers is a registered trademark of Key Professional Media, Inc.).
+Ms. Miranda has been listed in The Best Lawyers in America© in the area of Environmental Law since 2013 and as Hartford Lawyer of the Year in the area of Environmental Law for 2016.
+She was selected to the Connecticut Super Lawyers list from 2015 to 2017.
 For 2010, she was recognized in the Connecticut Law Tribune’s Women in the Law: High Achievers Yearbook.